webdevsuperfast/ra-widgets-animate/README.md

 Q: How can I set Animate on Scroll settings globally without having to edit each widgets?

-A: You can set the global settings through `Settings > RA Widgets Animate > AoS Global Settings`.
+A: You can set the global settings through `Settings > RA Widgets Animate > Global Settings`.

 Q: I have Animate on Scroll already, how can I disable the AOS script on your plugin to prevent conflict?

-A: You can disable Animate on Scroll scripts and styles through `Settings > RA Widgets Animate > AoS Scripts Settings`.
+A: You can disable Animate on Scroll scripts and styles through `Settings > RA Widgets Animate > Script Settings`.

 ## Screenshots